Heifer International: Charity Navigator

-As of 2018, Charity Navigator scored Heifer International as a 3-star (out of four) charity with 84.71 points out of 100.
-Heifer International's financial performance was rated 2-star while its transparency and accountability was rated 4-star.
-Based on the income statement for financial year 2017, Charity Navigator showed Heifer's non-program expenses (for administration, fundraising, and liabilities) as accounting for 23.8%, and program expenses for 76.2% of its total expenses.
+As of 2023, Charity Navigator scored Heifer International as a 4-star (out of four) charity with 98 points out of 100.
+Based on the income statement for financial year 2022, Charity Navigator showed Heifer's non-program expenses (for management and fundraising) as accounting for 25.8%, and program expenses for 74.3% of its total expenses.

 GiveWell

 GiveWell notes that while Heifer International is "commonly perceived as a way to 'give a cow to a poor family as a gift' ... this is in fact a donor illusion – donations support Heifer International's general 'agricultural assistance' activities."
 GiveWell delineates concerns about the efficacy of agricultural assistance programs in general, and, specifically, those that involve gifts of livestock, stating, in conclusion: "Neither Heifer's website nor its grant application have provided the kind of information needed to address these concerns."